 MIDI - MIDI is a data format for sharing FL Studio Mobile project data (Notes and control information) with other DAW software (.mid extension when viewed in a file browser).
 NOTE: This option saves the first 16 tracks of the project to a single MIDI file.
 If you have more than 16 tracks you can rearrange the track order and do multiple saves OR save the additional tracks separately with the per-track Save as MIDI.

 WAV (audio) - Highest quality, large file size.
-Files are 16 Bit WAV format (.wav extension when viewed in a file browser), unless you have set 32 Bit format under SETTINGS > Audio.
+Wave is a lossless audio format and preferred (along with FLAC) for handling audio in a production environment.
+Files are 16 Bit WAV format (.wav extension when viewed in a file browser), unless you have set 'High quality' at save pop-up options (see above) and then it uses 32 Bit format.

 MP3 (audio) - Lesser quality, smaller file size.
-Files are 320 kbps MP3 (.mp3 extension when viewed in a file browser).
+Files are 192 or 320 kbps (HQ) (.mp3 extension when viewed in a file browser).

 TIP: Use WAV for reuse in FL Studio Mobile and other DAW software.
 Use MP3 for music distribution and listening.